Mary Tolikas, PhD, MSc, MBA

 Senior Finance and Operations Manager

-Kathy Copson joined BODFI in 2015 as the Financial Systems Specialist.
+Kathy Copson joined BODFI in 2015.
 She has extensive experience as a revenue manager in the facilities services, software, and media licensing industries, with a focus on financial business process improvement and enhanced

 systems utilization.
 Her roles have included being a core member of an Enterprise Resource Planning system upgrade team and subsequently, a trainer for ERP Financials.
 Kathy has a BA from Boston University.